 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-E26/168.
-No third party JV partners involved.
+Honeyeater E26/168.
+Black Flag P24/5155, P24/5146 Golden Ridge South M26/534, Gretel M26/161.
+No third-party JV partners involved.
 The tenements are in good standing and no known impediments exist.

 Criteria JORC Code explanation Commentary Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
-Previous workers in the area include Intermin Resources (now Horizon Minerals), Barrick, Croesus Mining, Evolution Mining, Delta Gold.
-Geology Deposit type, geological setting and style of mineralisation.
-Shear and stockwork hosted Archaean mafics varying amounts of sulphide mineralisation.
-Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: See Table 1. easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
-No information is excluded.
+Previous workers in the area include Intermin Resources (now Horizon Minerals), Barrick, Croesus Mining, Evolution Mining, Delta Gold, Fimiston, Macphersons Geology Deposit type, geological setting and style of mineralisation.
+Shear and stockwork hosted Archaean felsic and mafics varying amounts of sulphide mineralisation.
+Information understanding of the explanation of the followin Material drill holes: easting and northing collar elevation or RL (Relevation above set the drill hole collar) dip and azimuth of edown hole length.
+If the exclusion of this information this exclusion does not define understanding of the reposition of the passis that the reposition of the passis that the reposition of the reposition of the passis that the reposition of the reposition of the passis that the information of the reposition of the reposition of the passis that the information of the reposition of the reposition of the passis that the information of the reposition of the passis that the information of the reposition of the passis that the information of the reposition of the passis that the passis that the information of the passis that the pass A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: See Table 1. elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth No information is excluded.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.